-- > Students are expected to attend class, participate in class discussions, complete assignments as scheduled, and to avoid outside conflict with class schedules if possible.
-Student should make every effort to make doctor's appointment and other meetings around their class schedules. - Absences from class are handled between students and instructors, regarding any missed assignments or content. - The CCS instructor will provide make-up opportunities for student excused absences caused by illness, injury, death in the family, observance of religious holidays, and similarly compelling/emergency personal reasons. - Faculty teaching KSU courses may or may not provide make-up opportunities depending on individual faculty preferences. - > Students will not be allowed to make-up missed assignments for unexcused absences. - > Students must email the CCS faculty by 8 a.m. to alert instructors of their absence.
-The CCS faculty or Director will require documentation (obtained from a doctor in the event of an illness) to substantiate the reason for the absence. - The CCS faculty may contact the student via their cell phone or home phone in the event that the student has not reported their absence.
-Faculty may request Campus Police to do a wellness check for students living on campus and who did not show up for class without notifying faculty. - In every instance, the student has the responsibility to initiate the conversation with faculty to arrange for make-up work. - > Students who are habitually late or miss class will receive zero participation points and be unable to turn in assignments.
-This will greatly affect student grade and could cause the student to fail the course. - For lengthy absences, make-up opportunities might not be feasible and are at the discretion of the CCS Director and course instructor. - In the event that the length of absence has exceeded the possibility of making up lost work, the student will need to withdraw for that semester. - ➤ Should a student stop attending class and did not formally withdraw, a SF (stopped attending fail) grade will be given.
-The SF mark will count as an F (zero quality points) in computing grade point averages and will not count towards the calculation of time status (full-time, three-quarter time, etc). - Should the student need to withdraw, it is up to Kent State policy to determine whether the student would receive a full or partial tuition refund.
-Please contact the Bursar's office to discuss this.
-CCS support fee is non-refundable.
+- > Students who are habitually late or miss class will receive zero participation points and be unable to turn in assignments.
+This will greatly affect student grade and could cause the student to fail the course. - For lengthy absences, make-up opportunities might not be feasible and are at the discretion of the CCS Director and course instructor. - ➤ If the length of absence has exceeded the possibility of making up lost work, the student will need to withdraw for that semester. - ➤ Should a student stop attending class and did not formally withdraw, a SF (stopped attending fail) grade will be given.
+The SF mark will count as an F (zero quality points) in computing grade point averages and will not count towards the calculation of time status (full-time, three-quarter time, etc). - ➤ Should the student need to withdraw, it is up to Kent State policy to determine whether the student would receive a full or partial tuition refund.
+Please contact One Stop to discuss this.
+CCS support fees are non-refundable.